 New and prior participants must pre-register for the Art Sale.
-Once you've registered, you need only to drop off your work on the days listed above.
-We'll have labels ready for you and the necessary forms for you to fill out.
+Once you've registered, you need only to drop off your work on November 1 or 2.
+We'll have labels ready for you and a consignment form for you to fill out.

 Works may not be registered at drop-offs.
-If you have not pre-registered your work online, you will not be allowed to submit your work to the sale.
+If you do not pre-register your work online, you will not be allowed to submit your work to the sale.

 Preparing Your Work for Submission

-We receive an average of 4,000 works of art from more than 700 artists each year.
+We receive approximately 4,000 works of art from more than 400 artists each year.
 All artwork is stored in large open bins with cardboard in between each piece.
-Work is frequently moved throughout the course of the Sale, making it impossible for us to accept overly fragile work.
+Work is frequently moved throughout the course of the Sale, making it impossible for us to accept fragile pieces.
 Although we have experienced staff handling all artwork, and damage to work is infrequent, we ask that you carefully read the following preparation guidelines.

-Although we discourage artists to submit work that is overly fragile, you may cover fragile surfaces with clear plastic.
-You may also attach cardboard collars or corners to protect expensive frames.
+Submission of fragile work is discouraged, however, you may cover fragile surfaces with clear plastic, and you may attach cardboard collars or corners to protect expensive frames.

 Please Note: We must be able to see the work clearly while it is in storage.
 If the work is covered and we cannot quickly identify what it looks like, then it will not be displayed.